organix/uFork/docs/proto.md

     ref read
 ```

-The "CAS" handler expects a message matching `(tag cust old . new)`.
+The "CAS" handler expects a message matching `tag,cust,old,new`.
 If `old` does not match the state `value`,
 treat this as "read" request
 (returning the _current_ `value` to `cust`).